YangVk/YangVk/README.md

 - 📫 How to reach me **Yang.Kurebayashi@Gmail.com**

+- ## Projects
+You can check some of my projects:

+- Pokezoo: A game developed with UNISAGRADO University for Bauru's Zoo.
+With pokemon as inspiration, this game was designed and developed with the goal of educating the players about brazilian animals.

+- Fatal Blow: Another game developed with UNISAGRADO University.
+This game is a 3D fighting game with complete features like: fight, combos, multiple stages and characters.

+- Slime Attack: A game developed for GameJam None Class.
+This is an endless game where you fight an inifinte wave of slimes.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/yang kurebayashi" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="yang kurebayashi" height="30" width="40" /></a>